 Mining for diamonds commenced in Angola in the early twentieth century.
-Angola continues to possess considerable diamond reserves, particularly in the Lunda Norte and Lunda Sul provinces, and the Government estimates that Angola's total diamond reserves amount to 180 million carats.
+Angola continues to possess considerable diamond reserves, particularly in the Lunda Norte and Lunda Sul provinces, and the Government estimates that Angola's total diamond reserves amount to 114 million carats.
 In 2013, a significant diamond deposit - now the site of the Luaxe mine - was discovered between the provinces of Lunda Norte and Lunda Sul.
-Angolan diamond production amounted to an estimated 8.7 million carats in 2021 (0.4 million carats less than the 2021 production goal of 9.1 million carats), 7.9 million carats in 2020 (0.4 million carats less than the 2020 production goal of 8.3 million carats), 9.1 million carats in 2019 (0.1 million carats less than the 2019 production goal of 9.2 million carats), 9.4 million carats in 2018 (0.3 million carats more than the 2018 production goal of 9.1 million carats), and 9.2 million carats in 2017.
-The 2022 National Budget estimates that diamond production will increase to 10.1 million carats in 2022.
-The diamond sector represented 1.3 per cent. of GDP in 2021, as compared to 1.6 per cent. of GDP in 2020, 1.1 per cent. of GDP in 2019, 0.8 per cent. of Angola's GDP in 2018, 0.6 per cent. of Angola's GDP in 2017 and 0.7 per cent. of GDP in 2016.
-Total diamond production in 2020 generated a revenue of U.S.\$1.1 billion.
-An objective of the NDP 2018-2022 is to increase annual diamond production by 1.1 million carats and in October 2021, the Minister of Mineral Resources, Petroleum & Gas predicted that Angola could eventually increase annual diamond production to 14 million carats.
+Angolan diamond production amounted to an estimated 9.7 million carats in 2023 (2.7 million carats less than the 2023 production goal of 12.4 million carats), 8.8 million carats in 2022 (1.3 million carats less than the 2022 production goal of 10.1 million carats), 8.7 million carats in 2021 (0.4 million carats less than the 2021 production goal of 9.1 million carats), 7.9 million carats in 2020 (0.4 million carats more than the 2020 production goal of 8.3 million carats), and 9.1 million carats in 2019.
+It is projected that diamond production will reach 14.6 million carats by the end of 2024, with 9.4 million carats already having been produced as at 30 September 2024.
+The diamond sector represented 1.4 per cent. of GDP in 2023, as compared to 1.3 per cent. of GDP in 2022, 1.3 per cent. of GDP in 2021, 1.6 per cent. of Angola's GDP in 2020, 1.3 per cent. of Angola's GDP in 2019 and 0.8 per cent. of GDP in 2018.
+Total diamond production in 2023 generated a revenue of U.S.\$1.5 billion.
+An objective of the NDP 2023-2027 is to double diamond production by 2028.

-As world diamond prices declined by approximately 20-30 per cent. in 2007-2008, mainly as a result of the global financial crisis, the Government introduced a policy providing that, should diamond prices fall below the point at which production under the relevant concession would be loss-making (the "break even price"), the Government would purchase diamonds from Angolan mines at the break-even price to ensure continued employment in the Angolan mining sector.
+World diamond prices declined by approximately 20-30 per cent. in 2007-2008, mainly as a result of the global financial crisis.
+As a result, the Government introduced a policy providing that, should diamond prices fall below the point at which production under the relevant concession would be loss-making (the "breakeven price"), the Government would purchase diamonds from Angolan mines at the break-even price to ensure continued employment in the Angolan mining sector.
 However, since the policy was introduced, world diamond prices have not fallen below the break-even price and Angola has not needed to purchase any diamonds on this basis.